muhammedjamsheer/Angular/Basics.md

 __1.Component Directive__
  Components are the directives  with a template.
  __2.Structural  Directive__
  Structural directives can change the DOM layout by adding and removing DOM elements.
 All structural Directives are preceded by Asterix symbol.

+ Commonly used structural directives are ngIf ,ngFor,ngSwitch,
+ * __ngIf__
+ The ngIf Directives is used to add or remove HTML elements based on an expression.
+The expression must return a boolean value.
+If the expression is false then the element is removed, else the element is inserted

+  * __ngFor__
+  The ngFor is an Angular structural directive, which repeats a portion of the HTML template once per each item from an iterable list